 Alan Cumming is beyond eclectic.
 He was an award-winning Hamlet, and he had his own talk show.
 He was a tour de force solo Macbeth and he voiced a Smurf, twice.
 He shot a video portrait with Robert Wilson, and recorded a duet with Liza Minnelli.
 He made back to back films with Stanley Kubrick and the Spice Girls.
 He appeared in a Jay Z video and he wrote a #1 New York Times best selling memoir.
 He had a photo exhibition named Alan Cumming Snaps! and an award-winning fragrance named Cumming.
 He has played Dionysus, the Devil, God, the Pope and was shot by Herb Ritts for Vanity Fair as Pan.
 He was on a stamp.
 He was a teleporting Superhero, a Lee Jeans model and hosted the Tony awards.
 He is a Tony and Olivier award winning theatre actor, and a multiple Golden Globe, Emmy and SAG award nominated television actor.
 His portrait was hung in the Scottish National Portrait Gallery in the spot previously occupied by the Queen, who made him an O.B.E.
 (Officer of the British Empire) in her 2009 Honours List for both his work and his commitment to the progression of LGBT rights in Britain and the United States of America.
 He switched on the lights of the Empire State Building.
 He is an Independent Spirit award-winning producer and National Board of Review winning director.
 He has sung at Carnegie Hall, the Hollywood Bowl, the London Palladium and the Sydney Opera House.
-He is a Doctor, of Arts, twice.
+He is a Doctor, of Arts, thrice.
 He was named Icon of Scotland in 2005 and is a vociferous campaigner for Scottish Independence.
 He has designed wallpaper.
+He owns a bar.
 Time Magazine called him one of the three most fun people in show business.
 The New York Times described him as a bawdy counter-cultural sprite.
 The Guardian called him European, weird and sexually ambiguous.
 He isn’t nearly done yet.